Vietnam.vn - Nền tảng quảng bá Việt Nam

 National Museum of Australia and Tao Dan

-According to the list that has been announced, there are more than 100 writers who have been considered and discussed this season.
-1973 is recorded as the second highest number of nominations in the history of the award, only behind 1969 until the list was revealed.
+According to the list that has been announced, there are more than 100 writers considered and discussed this season.
+1973 is recorded as the year with the second highest number of nominations in the history of the award, only behind 1969 until the list was revealed.

 It is remarkable that the highest number of nominations - 32 - in 1973 belonged to Elie Wiesel - a Jewish author, famous for his works about the Nazi genocide.
-Although he was not honored with the Nobel Prize in Literature even later, he won the Nobel Peace Prize in 1988.
-His work Night has been translated and introduced in Vietnam.
+Although he was not honored with the Nobel Prize for Literature even later, he won the Nobel Peace Prize in 1988.
+His work Night was translated and introduced in Vietnam.

 Tiểu thuyết gia Elie Wiesel và tác phẩm Đêm. Ảnh Wikipedia và Tao Đàn.